 Street Art in Barranco

 Barranco has a long tradition of producing engaging art – it was the birthplace of and is home to the museum dedicated to the famous portrait photographer Mario Testino.
-These days it’s known for its bars, clubs, colonial buildings and its street art.
+These days it’s known for its bars, clubs, colonial buildings and the wealth of Peruvian street art.

-The street art here is colourful, vibrant and completely charming.
+The Peruvian street art here is colourful, vibrant and completely charming.
 Sprayed on the outer walls of houses, bars, restaurants – you name it, it’s been decorated.
-I don’t do lots of video features, but couldn’t resist giving you a glimpse in this Facebook Live vid…
+I don’t do lots of video features, but couldn’t resist giving you a glimpse of the Lima street art in this Facebook Live vid…

 See what I mean?

 There are a few tours that you can take to help you find Barranco’s street art hotspots but it’s literally everywhere.
-I’m generally happy to wander around and take things in at my own pace but if you did want to take a tour, Tailored Tours Peru are the people to go to.
+I’m generally happy to wander around and take things in at my own pace but if you did want to take a tour of Lima street art, Tailored Tours Peru are the people to go to.

 So who are the folk behind Lima’s street art scene?
-Names like Decertor, JADE, Entes & Pesimo and Elliot Tupac might only mean something to you if you’re a urban art buff, but they’re just a few of the people who are responsible for bringing Lima’s walls to life.
+Names like Decertor, JADE, Entes & Pesimo and Elliot Tupac might only mean something to you if you’re an urban art buff, but they’re just a few of the people who are responsible for bringing Lima’s walls to life.
 Many of the pieces they create have a clear message.
-Each one is different but catching a glimpse of artists’ thoughts and beliefs as you go about your day to day life is one of the reasons that I think urban art should be celebrated.
+Each piece of Peruvian street art is different but catching a glimpse of artists’ thoughts and beliefs as you go about your day to day life is one of the reasons that I think urban art should be celebrated.